ibm-cloud-docs/text-to-speech/custom-rules.md

     Omit the backquote and square brackets when you specify a word's translation with methods of the customization interface.
 -   You can use a period to indicate the beginning of a syllable in a translation, but periods are optional and do not influence the word's pronunciation.
 They appear in the pronunciation for a word only if you include them in the word's translation.
 Do not use spaces to indicate syllable boundaries.
--   You must precede the vowel that has the primary stress for a word with a `1` symbol.
-You can also use a `2` symbol to indicate each secondary stress position, but the use of `2` symbols is optional; they appear in the pronunciation for a word only if you include them in the word's translation.
+-   {{site.data.keyword.IBM_notm}} recommends that you precede the vowel that has the primary stress for a word with a `1` symbol, though it is not strictly necessary; the service determines where stress occurs if you do not indicate it.
+You can also use a `2` symbol to indicate each secondary stress position, but the use of `2` symbols is also optional; they appear in the pronunciation for a word only if you include them in the word's translation.

 For more information about working with SPR, see [Using IBM SPR](/docs/services/text-to-speech/SPRs.html).